 Dominion Energy acknowledges these complexities and the challenges they present when attempting to disseminate critical information to large numbers of fishermen in reliable, timely manner.
 Engagement efforts must embrace differences in the needs of these fishing communities.
-The Fisheries Communication Team will continue to use methods to target both the commercial and recreational users, and sub-groups of the same, in addition to general outreach strategies designed to engage the entire fishing community.
+The Fisheries Communication Team will use methods (defined below in General Strategies) to target both the commercial and recreational users, and sub-groups of the same, in addition to general outreach strategies designed to engage the entire fishing community.
 Identifying the best ways to communicate with fishermen will be an ongoing process that will evolve over time with the inputs from fishermen, which are encouraged.